pnp/cli-microsoft365/docs/docs/cmd/spo/navigation/navigation-node-set.md

 ## Remarks

-To enable/disable audience targeting for the nsavigation bar, use command [`spo web set`](../web/web-set.md).
+To enable/disable audience targeting for the navigation bar, use the [`spo web set`](../web/web-set.md) command.

 ## Examples